Triveni Sangam

-In Hindu tradition, Triveni Sangam is the confluence (Sanskrit: sangama) of three rivers that is a sacred place, with a bath here said to flush away all of one's sins and free one from the cycle of rebirth.
+In Hindu tradition, Triveni Sangam is a confluence (Sanskrit: sangama) of three rivers that is a sacred place, with a bath there said to flush away all of one's sins and free one from the cycle of rebirth.
+The best-known of these confluences is the Triveni Sangam in Prayagraj which is the site of Kumbh Mela.

 Triveni Sangam in Prayagraj

 Pilgrims at the Triveni Sangam, the confluence of the Ganges, Yamuna and a sacred third river, the Sarasvati, at Prayag.

-Triveni Sangam is the confluence of the Ganges (Ganga), the Yamuna, and the Saraswati River and the location of Kumbh Mela.
-Triveni Sangam is located at Prayag – the area of Prayagraj neighbouring the confluence; for this reason, the confluence is also sometimes referred to as Prayag.
+Triveni Sangam Prayagraj is the confluence of the Ganges, the Yamuna, and the mythical Saraswati River in Prayagraj and the location of Kumbh Mela.
 A place of religious importance and one of the sites for the historic Kumbh Mela held every 12 years, over the years it has also been the site of the immersion of ashes of several national leaders, including Mahatma Gandhi in 1949 and Atal Bihari Bajpayee in 2018.

-At the Triveni Sangam, the distinct characteristics of the rivers are visible: the Ganges flows with clear water, while the Yamuna appears greenish.
-Meanwhile, the Saraswati River, considered mythical, is described as invisible.
+At the Triveni Sangam, the distinct characteristics of the rivers are visible: the Ganges is described as flowing white, while the Yamuna appears darker blue or green.
+Meanwhile, the mythical Saraswati River, is described as invisible flowing underground and joining from below.

 The auspiciousness of the confluence of two rivers is referred to in the Rigveda, which says, "Those who bathe at the place where the two rivers, white and dark, flow together, rise up to heaven."